danielshanahan/FileMakerInventoryResources/_articles/017-Variants.md

 ### Creating Script
-Once the variant combination is determined, this script goes to the Master Item and duplicates it.
+Script: **duplicate variant master (attributeList, sku).** Once the variant combination is determined, this script goes to the Master Item and duplicates it.

 The script is dynamic in that you can create any label and variant options and as long as you followed the format (see “FileMaker Demo” #2 above) the script will (or SHOULD) produce the correct number of variant combinations.